skip to main content

 There are a few things to keep in mind when you’re traveling with a little one in tow that will make everyone’s trip a little bit easier.

-• Get the right gear.
-Try a backpack-style diaper bag and a baby carrier to keep your hands free.
+Get the right gear.
+A backpack-style diaper bag and an easy baby carrier to get on will help keep your hands free.
 Invest in a travel stroller if you think you’ll be traveling frequently enough to justify the cost.
 Keep a portable changing pad on hand for quick changes on the go.

 Packing List Must-Haves for Flying with Baby